contactandyc/another-c-library/2_timing.md

 ## More accurately timing code

 In the last section, we explored how to time the reverse_string function.
 In this section, we will explore how to time the function better.
 One thing you may have noticed is that there are a million calls to both `reverse_string` and `strcpy`.
 There is also the overhead of the loop.
-To do the timing correctly, we should have timed the `strcpy` and the loop and subtracted that from the loop which has the reverse_string function called.
+To do the timing correctly, we should have timed the `strcpy` and the loop and subtracted that from the loop, which has the reverse_string function called.

 The timing for the work in <i>illustrations/2_timing/2_timer</i> was: